rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 - ERSA MultiTip C25, MultiPro
 - JBC 65ST (65w!)

-I ownAntex XS 25, and I find it too hot for normal electronics usage, especially when soldering dence circuits (which are the majority of circuits I produce); nevertheless, it comes handly when I need to re-solder/desolder bigger things.
+I own Antex XS 25, and I find it too hot for normal electronics usage, especially when soldering dense circuits (which are the majority of circuits I produce); nevertheless, it comes handy when I need to re-solder/desolder bigger things.

-_I omitted Weller (was Germany, now USA) products as they are/were well-known for there soldeing stations, not for their mains-powered irons, from my perspective; also, they are utterly expensive, a factor definitively not contributing to their popularity._
+_I omitted Weller (was Germany, now USA) products as they are/were well-known for there soldering stations, not for their mains-powered irons, from my perspective; also, they are utterly expensive, a factor definitively not contributing to their popularity._